bclover/real-world-functional-programming-book/gitbook/part1/spot_the_impurities.md

 ... but what is `connect` doing?
 It has no return value.
 It does not appear like logging, and instead looks like it's attempting to connect to the Postegres database?
 What if it fails?
 What else is it doing?
 While we're inside a `Promise`, and thus have built-in try/catch functionality, this is actually worse in that it can hide it's side effect, and we wouldn't know until we inspect the `promise.catch` to read the error and figure out somewhere internally it's failing to connect.

-While not the best way to handle errors, the more pure way would be to have `connect` at a bare minimum return a `Promise`; it'll either connect, or it won't with an `Error` saying why.
+While not the best way to handle errors, the more pure way would be too have `connect` at a bare minimum return a `Promise`; it'll either connect, or it won't with an `Error` saying why.
 We can then connect that to our existing `Promise`, and only run the database query once it is successfully connected:

 ```javascript
 const getUsers = pg =>